mckfarm/wssc/README.md

 ## Programs and computing resources:
 - 16s rRNA amplicon sequence analysis using QIIME2 2021.11 performed on Northwestern Quest computing cluster
+- Use an interactive job and activate the module in Quest - module load qiime2/2021.11
 - Data analysis using R locally

 ## QIIME2 workflow: